tdkehoe/iam/iamusermanage.md

 5. Select **All current regions** or a specific region, if your are prompted.
 **Note**: Not all services require a region selection.
 6. Select **All current service instances** or select a specific service instance.
+7. Depending on the service that you selected, you might see the following fields.
+If you do not enter values for these fields, the policy is assigned at the service instance level instead of the bucket level.
+    * **Resource type**: Enter **bucket**.
+    * **Resource**: Enter the name of your bucket.
-7. Select a role to define the scope of access for the policy.
+8. Select a role to define the scope of access for the policy.
-8. Optional: Select **Add role** to specify an additional role for the policy.
+9. Optional: Select **Add role** to specify an additional role for the policy.

 ### Removing a policy